oscar-system/Oscar.jl/experimental/IntersectionTheory/docs/src/intro.md

 - [EH16](@cite)
 - [Ful98](@cite)

-For computations in the Chow ring of abstract flag bundles see
+For computations in the Chow rings of abstract flag bundles see
 - [GSS22](@cite).